 Hair loss in cats is almost always due to excessive grooming from itchiness (pruritus).
 They often do this in secret so may not be seen.
 In the UK, fleas are the most common cause of this over-grooming.
 The general veterinary approach to skin disease: fleas are the culprits until proven otherwise.

 It is thought that since cats groom to make themselves feel better, stress may also be a trigger, which may even lead to compulsive over-grooming.
-There is no strong evidence to support this as yet but, anecdotally, taking steps to relieve anxiety in the household may help, such as by using products like Feliway (a synthetic pheromone thought to give cats happy vibes).
+There is no strong evidence to support this as yet but, anecdotally, taking steps to relieve anxiety in the household may help.
+This may include using products like Feliway (a synthetic pheromone thought to give cats happy vibes).

 Pain may also cause over-grooming.
 For example, with bladder disease, some cats will lick around their inner thighs, belly and genitals.

 In people and in dogs, hair loss is often hormonal, but in cats hormonal skin disease is extremely rare.
 Genuine hair loss like this usually leaves behind skin that is smooth and soft to touch compared to spiky skin with over-grooming.